waytohealth/policies/docs/19-employees_policy.md

 # 19. Employees Policy

-WayToHealth is committed to ensuring all workforce members actively address security and compliance in their roles at WayToHealth.
+W2H is committed to ensuring all workforce members actively address security and compliance in their roles at W2H.
 As such, training is imperative to assuring an understanding of current best practices, the different types and sensitivities of data, and the sanctions associated with non-compliance.

 ## 19.1 Applicable Standards